-Our management and compliance personnel have limited experience handling a listed cryptocurrency miningrelated services company, and our compliance program has a recent history only.
+Our management and compliance personnel have limited experience handling a listed cryptocurrency mining- related services company, and our compliance program has a recent history only.

 Our management and compliance personnel have limited experience in handling regulatory and compliance matters relating to a listed cryptocurrency mining-related services company.
 Our key compliance documents and compliance programs, such as AML and KYC procedures, also have a recent history only.
 We believe that we have measures designed to limit our counterparty risks.
 For example, we have been monitoring our investments closely and limiting our exposure to the investment risk by including in our operation strategy the requirements to invest only in robust wealth management products and that the investments need to be redeemed within the same fiscal quarter.
 In order to further limit our exposure to counterparty risk, we adopted an operation strategy in December 2022, pursuant to which we shall not enter into any digital asset based lending or wealth management products in the foreseeable future.
-While we have been devoting a substantial amount of time and resources to various compliance expertise, we cannot assure you the practical application and effectiveness of our compliance program and risk management measures, nor that there will not be a failure in detecting regulatory compliance issues or managing risk exposure, which may adversely affect our reputation, business, financial condition and results of operations.
+While we have been devoting a substantial amount of time and resources to various compliance initiatives and risk management measures, including but not limited to, recruiting a dedicated team of compliance expertise, we cannot assure you the practical application and effectiveness of our compliance program and risk management measures, nor that there will not be a failure in detecting regulatory compliance issues or managing risk exposure, which may adversely affect our reputation, business, financial condition and results of operations.